AmandaApollo/earthquake-finder/README.md

 This application was primarily generated using v0 and intended to be used as a demo application, not production ready.

+For a full tutorial of this application including how to utilize REST connectors, [head to the blog](https://www.apollographql.com/blog/simplify-your-rest-api-logic-in-react-with-connectors-for-rest-apis-and-graphql).

 ## Features

 - Search for earthquakes by coordinates or place name